Scammer Story

 4. google: "cattery name" bad reviews. this will dig up hidden dirt if any.

 5. check their registration on TICA. if you are going to check TICA, remember there are two ways of doing this, TICA has a Pay to be on, breeder listing state by state, this is a paid advertising list.
 I don't need to pay to advertise so you won't find me on this listing.
 TICA also has a cattery registry.
 This is where you will find all breeders, if they are registered with TICA and have TICA papered purebred kittens.
-Also remember that TICA will not let a breed name be used in a cattery registered name.
-So a Ragdoll cattery will not say "Ragdoll" in their Registered name.
-We are listed as ASPENDOLLS.

-6. !!!!Ask for more pictures of the kitten!!!!.
-This is an excellent way to ascertain if they actually have kittens. ask for unusual pictures like a picture of the head in profile and the hocks (back of back legs) and the top of the head and ears and the kittens back from above.
-If they don't have a kitten these pictures will be impossible to get of the same kitten, off the internet.
+6. !!!!ASK FOR MORE PICTURES!!!!.
+This is an excellent way to ascertain if they actually have kittens.
+Ask for unusual pictures like a picture of the head in profile and the hocks (back of back legs) and the top of the head and ears and the kittens back from above.
+If they don't have a kitten it will be impossible to get, ALL of these angles of the same kitten, off the internet.
+Get a picture of the kitten with your name written on a piece of paper under its feet like with diet bet weigh ins.

 7. Ask for a picture of kitten with mom and with dad. kitten mills never want you to see the condition of their adults and scammers don't have the adults.

 8.Never pay for the whole kitten before seeing the kitten in person the day of pickup.
 Either buy local or travel to the breeders house to pick up the kitten and pay when you have the kitten in hand.
+Even if I am delivering a kitten I don't expect payment in full until they have the kitten in their arms.

-9. Visit the breeders home and meet adults.
+9. Visit the breeders home and MEET ADULTS.
 Many catteries will not allow visitors before a customer has put down a deposit.
 The reason I don't allow visitors before a deposit is because, in the past I didn't have that rule and people would come out just to play with ragdolls.
 Or they would be shopping catteries.
 Which means they were going from cattery to cattery.
 This goes against all my health protocols for the safety of my animals.
 But once you have put a deposit down I am happy to have you come and meet my adults and see my home.
 I have even had customers pay their deposit at the door and then come in and meet my adults.
 They just wanted to lay eyes on me before they handed over any money.
-This never bothers me.
+THIS NEVER BOTHERS ME!